yosh-matsuda/cpp-yyjson/README.md

 #### User-defined casters

 If you want to perform a custom conversion from/to your specified types, there are two methods.
-The first way is to register your type as `VISITABLE_STRUCT` provided by [visit_struct](https://github.com/cbeck88/visit_struct).
-See the documentation of [visit_struct](https://github.com/cbeck88/visit_struct) for details on making your struct *visitable*.
+The first way is to register your type to `VISITABLE_STRUCT` macro.
 This allows the field names in the struct to match the key names in the JSON object.

 ```cpp
 struct X